isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 *   will be notified in advance of the date and time of their trial and interview
 *   should be suitably attired for physical activity and arrange for loan and/or bring their own equipment where possible.

-#### Sports Domain
-&gt; Basketball (Boys), Taekwondo, Table Tennis, Football (Boys)

-**Selection Criteria**:  Applicants should preferably

-1.  have represented in Singapore Primary School Sports Council National School games, Zonal or National competitions.
-2.  be a member of the Junior Sports Academy (JSA) or school team.

-**Selection Process**: Shortlisted applicants

-*   will be invited for a performance trial and interview carried out in-person at Mayflower Secondary School from 5th&nbsp;July to 31st&nbsp;August
-*   will be notified in advance of the date and time of the trial and interview.
 -----
 <p style="color:red; font-weight:1000">Please note that meeting all the criteria&nbsp;does not&nbsp;guarantee the student will be shortlisted/given an offer.</p>